Canopy

 - Sponsorship.
 Costs covered by the collective’s sponsors.
 Simple, but creates a dependency.

 - Pay-for-private.
 Public assets free; private namespaces or organisational tiers paid.
-Standard package-registry pattern.
+Standard package-registry pattern, relevant only once a service exists.

 - Federation as the answer.
-The reference registry stays minimal and free; organisations that need more run their own.
+The reference catalogue stays minimal and free; organisations that need more run their own.
 The collective never grows a billing surface.

-The third is the most aligned with the principles and the most operationally constrained.
-The second is the most realistic if adoption scales.
+The third is the most aligned with the principles and, given the git-based v0, the most natural default.
+The second becomes realistic only if and when a hosted service is built.

-What the marketplace will not do, at any point: take a cut of asset sales, run paid placement in search results, or charge authors to publish.
+What Canopy will not do, at any point: take a cut of asset sales, run paid placement in search results, or charge authors to publish.
+(This is also why we avoid a commerce-flavoured name.)

 Architecture sketch